Ignatius Peter IV: Metropolitan bishop

 As metropolitan, Peter engaged and succeeded in a dispute with the Syriac Catholic Church over ownership of various ancient churches and monasteries within his diocese and as a result recovered many for the Syriac Orthodox Church.

 He renovated Saint Mary Church of the Holy Belt in Homs.

 On 2 June 1866, Peter allegedly consecrated the French Presbyterian minister Jules Ferrette as Bishop of Iona, giving him a mission to introduce Oriental Orthodoxy to the West.
-No original document of this alleged consecration is known to exist; Ferrette published what he claimed was an English translation of his Syrian consecration document after he arrived in London.
-He also allegedly approved the consecration of Joseph Rene Vilatte by Malankara Orthodox Syriac bishops.
+No original document of this alleged consecration is known to exist; Ferrette published what he claimed was an English translation of his Syriac consecration document after he arrived in London, with the signature of the British consul at Damascus, Syria.
+He also later allegedly approved the consecration of Joseph Rene Vilatte by Malankara Orthodox Syriac bishops; and he excommunicated Vilatte for ordaining others contrary to Oriental canon law.

 At the time of Ignatius Jacob II's death, in 1871, Peter was staying in Constantinople and could not travel to Mardin for the patriarchal election.
 However, the synod unanimously elected him as patriarch.
-At first he declined the position, but under continuous persuasion Peter was consecrated as patriarch on 16 June 1872 at the Monastery of Mor Hananyo, upon which he assumed the Patriarchal name Ignatius.
+At first he declined the position, but under continuous persuasion Peter was consecrated as patriarch on 16 June 1872 at the Monastery of Mor Hananyo, upon which he assumed the patriarchal name Ignatius.

 Patriarch

 Soon after he became patriarch, Peter renovated the Monastery of Mor Hananyo and ordained Rabban Abded Sattuf as Metropolitan of Jerusalem under the name Gregorius.
-In 1873, he moved to Constantinople where he was recognised by the Ottoman government as the official Syriac Orthodox Patriarch and received the appropriate rights.
+In 1873, he moved to Constantinople where he was recognised by the Ottoman government as the official Syriac Orthodox patriarch and received the appropriate rights.